chaynHQ/bloom-frontend/CONTRIBUTING.md

      - We suggest starting with a `good first issue` to get comfortable with the codebase before moving on.

-   **Feel free to ask clarifying questions in the issues discussions at any point during your contribution!
-We are happy to help!**
+   **Please feel free to ask clarifying questions in the issues discussions at any point during your contribution!**

 3. **Fork the repo and create a new branch for your PR!**

+    Please use a meaningful branch name, such as docs/add-social-links or feature/new-form.
+Look at the issue's labels for an idea on how to name your branch.

-4. **Report progress and update your fork as needed:**
+5. **Report progress and update your fork as needed:**

    - If your issue is more complex, feel free to report your progress by commenting on the issue or ticking off checkboxes in the issue description!
    - If the original base repo is updated, it is recommended that you sync your fork with the base repo in order to prevent merge conflicts.

-5. **Commit and push your changes to your branch:**
+6. **Commit and push your changes to your branch:**

    - Write brief comments explaining your code changes.
    - Keep commits small, remember a PR can have multiple commits!